-Prince Andrew sued by Virginia Giuffre: what happens next?
+Prince Andrew sued by Virginia Giuffre: What happens next?

-Prince Andrew sued by Virginia Giuffre over Epstein sex abuse claims: what happens next?
+Prince Andrew sued by Virginia Giuffre over Epstein sex abuse claims: What happens next?

 Case against former friend of Jeffrey Epstein is a civil one, not a criminal one